Tax Deducted at Source (TDS) During Financial Year 2014-15 (Assessment Year 2015-16)

 WHEN NOT TO DEDUCT TAX AT SOURCE

-Tax shall not be deducted at source in case of payment of interest on time deposits with bank and interest other than interest on securities, if the deductee furnishes Form 15-G (Form 15-H for senior citizens of 60 years and very senior citizen who is 80 years old or more) that the tax on his estimated total income will be nil during financial year in which the amount is paid or credited subject to the following conditions:-
+Tax shall not be deducted at source in case of payment of (i) interest on securities (ii) time deposits with bank and interest other than interest on securities (iii) dividend (under section 194) (iv) withdrawal from National Saving Scheme,1987, if the deductee furnishes Form 15-G (Form 15-H for senior citizens of 60 years and very senior citizen who is 80 years old or more) that the tax on his estimated total income will be nil during financial year in which the amount is paid or credited subject to the following conditions:-

 - Form 15-G is can be submitted by individuals below 60 years.